 Despite the name, raspberry ketones do not fall under the same category as exogenous ketones, they are a completely different molecule and have been shown to be ineffective in relation to a ‘fat-burning’ supplement.

 - The ketogenic diet is a popular diet trend amongst the fitness and weight loss population.

 - Reaching a state of ketosis can be achieved by following a strict diet (low carb and high fat or ketogenic diet), which leads to ketones being produced by your body, or through ketone supplementation.

-- The ketogenic diet is highly restrictive, excluding complex carbohydrates that provide a wide range of vitamin, minerals, phytochemicals, antioxidants, and fibre.
+- The ketogenic diet is highly restrictive, excluding complex carbohydrates that provide a wide range of vitamins, minerals, phytochemicals, antioxidants, and fiber.

 - Carbs are replaced with fat and so the diet is high in both good and bad fat and cholesterol.